 Voluntary participation.
 “Every participant who is trying to achieve goals is knowingly and willingly accepting the rules of the NDIS service provider, and the feedback.
 Knowingness establishes common ground for the conditions nominated by the provider.

 “Almost 4 years ago, when I first got introduced to NDIS, I wondered how NDIA identifies, measures and reports on goals outcome without reading through a lot of evidence.
 My initial thoughts and ideas centered around gamification could help here in favour of accurate and instant reporting.
 Matthew today is presenting tha…”

 Our Approach for NDIS: Structural Content Gamification

-In structural gamification participants complete non-game activities and receive rewards such as points or experience.
+In structural gamification, participants complete non-game activities and receive rewards such as points or experience.
 The goal content is not altered, but the assessment incorporates goal elements such as ‘how to cook a meal’ or ‘learn how to paint a picture’.

 Although the results are positive, Gartner suggests that the Plateau of Productivity won’t be reached for another 5 to 10 years.
-Businesses need to figure out how best apply gamification in their business models.
+Businesses need to figure out how best to apply gamification in their business models.

 Please call a Datanova Digital Business Solution Architect on 1300 552 166 and book your complimentary Webinar or alternatively send an email to Datanova.
 You can book a webinar straight from our booking form here and we will get back to you shortly.